-The school will normally admit pupils in the following categories in order of priority: (First priority in each category will be given to siblings, that is, children who will have an older sibling in the school in 2012) (See note 3)
+The school will normally admit pupils in the following categories in order of priority: (First priority in each category will be given to siblings, that is, children who will have an older sibling in the school in 2013) (See note 3)

-- Catholic children in the care of a Local Authority.
-(See note 2) - Catholics living in the promoter parishes or attending the partner primary schools.
-(See note 1) - 3.
+- Looked after Catholic children in the care of a local authority or children that were looked after by the local authority and immediately after that became subject to an adoption, residence or special guardianship order (see additional notes - 2). - 2.
+Catholics living in the promoter parishes or attending the partner primary schools.
+(See additional notes 1) - 3.
 Catholics living in other parishes or attending other schools. - 4.
-Other Children in the Care of a Local Authority. - 5.
+Looked after children in the care of a local authority or children that were looked after by a local authority and immediately after that became subject to an adoption, residence or special guardianship order (see additional notes 2). - 5.
 Children in the partner primary schools not covered by 2 or 3. - 6.
 Children who have a sibling in the school not covered by 1 to 5.
-(See note 3) - Children who are baptised or dedicated members of other Christian Churches as recognised by Churches Together.
-(See note 4) - 8.
+(See additional notes 3) - 7.
+Children who are baptised or dedicated members of other Christian Churches as recognised by Churches Together.
+(See additional notes 4) - 8.
 Children of other Faith traditions. - 9.
 Other Children.